davidguva/random-ae-tools-by-dewey/README.md

 ## Contributing

 Contributions are always welcome!
-Please open an issue or submit a pull request with your suggestions.
-You can also connect with me on [Twitter/X](https://twitter.com/davidguva) or [Linkedin](https://www.linkedin.com/in/davidguva).
+You can connect with me on [Twitter/X](https://twitter.com/davidguva) or [Linkedin](https://www.linkedin.com/in/davidguva).

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.